dcos/examples/cloudflare-argotunnel/1.11/README.md

 ## Install

-... create dc/os secret to store the cloudflare certificate ... default name is argotunnel/origincert-secret
+First we use the `DC/OS cli` to create a secret to store the cloudflare certificate.
+The default name of the secret is `argotunnel/origincert-secret`.
 ```
 dcos security secrets create -f ~/.cloudflared/cert.pem argotunnel/origincert-secret
 ```

-... in the following we use elasticsearch as our target service
+**Note:** In the following we use elasticsearch as our target service, but you can use any of your favorite services as a target to play with argo tunnel.

-... to create an instance pick cloudflare-argotunnel from catalog
+Next we create an instance picking `cloudflare-argotunnel` from the DC/OS catalog.

 ![Resources](img/inst01.png)

-... there are two configuration sections

-... the 1st for the general service aspects
+The argo tunnel service has two configuration section, the following shows section to configure the general service aspects.

 ![Resources](img/dns01.png)

-... the following two sections show how you can create a dns record or a load balancer
+In the next two steps we show how you use the argotunnel configuration section to create a `dns record` or a `load balancer`.

 ### DNS confuguration

-... configuration for dns record
+For creating a DNS record you have to fill in two fields, the `cloudflare hostname` and the `local service url`.
 ![Resources](img/dns02.png)

-... a look at the cloudflare console dns section
+Once the service runs you will see the following in the `cloudflare console DNS section`.
 ![Resources](img/dns03.png)

-... trying the service
+Go to to your browser and use your new `hostname`.
 ```
 https://app.testdcos.com/_cluster/health?pretty
 ```

+Since we use elasticsearch in your sample you will see the following.
 ```
 {
   "cluster_name" : "elastic",